Cornet-JS/Cornet.JS/README.md

 Cornet.JS
 =========

-> The Open-source and Humane Javascript Library for Honestly Modern Web Notifications.
+> The Open-source and Humane JavaScript Library for Honestly Modern Web Notifications.

 Info:
 -----

 Cornet.JS is not yet out of its beta stages and available for use but will be soon, along with its own website.

-Lisence:
+License:
 --------

-For the moment it's the GNU general public lisence, but that may change soon!
+For the moment it's the GNU general public license, but that may change soon!

 --------------------------------------------------------------------------------